larsrh/website/topics/crdt/04-combinators.md

 I've already told you that a G-Counter is a CRDT.
 But why is that?

-In their 2011 paper, [Shapiro et al.](https://hal.inria.fr/inria-00555588/) define a particular kind of CRDTs, so-called _State-based CRDTs_, as datatypes that:
+In their 2011 paper, [Shapiro et al.](https://hal.inria.fr/inria-00555588/) define a particular kind of CRDTs, so-called _State-based CRDTs_, as data types that:

 1. have a join-semilattice
 2. only support _monotonic_ operations